dburgener/cascade/ROADMAP.md

 Port labeling implementation
 Conditionals - Combining both tunables and booleans into a single feature with configurability for runtime vs compiletime resolution
-Ephemeral object and filesystem labeling implementation Module blocks - Defines a collection of types that are collectively grouped into a module System compilation - Assemble a collection of modules into a full system policy Build policy modeules
+Ephemeral object and filesystem labeling implementation System compilation - Assemble a collection of modules into a full system policy Build individual policy modules and systems
 Ergonomic compiler front end for selecting build targets Enhanced file_context path support - Treat paths as though they are actual paths, rather than just strings/regexes Compiler warnings support